Essay. January 2026.

-Somewhere in the middle of a quarter, a meeting opens with a question that should be easy:
+Somewhere in the middle of a quarter, a meeting opens with a question that should be easy.

-"Didn't we already decide this in March?"
+“Did we already decide this in March?”

 For more than three decades, organisational scholars have studied how companies remember, forget, and re-discover what they already know.
 The work has lived mostly in academic journals, far from the operational chaos it describes.
-But three forces have made the field's central question newly urgent: sustained turnover, hybrid work, and the conversational drift of modern decision-making.
-So what exactly is organisational memory, why is it so hard to keep, and why hasn't thirty years of trying solved it?
+But three forces have made the field’s central question newly urgent: sustained turnover, hybrid work, and the conversational drift of modern decision-making.

 The canonical definition